beckym223/manual_work/E6_long_edited.md

 sure in consumption in both 1875 and 1995.
 While leisure (volwork) remains a relatively small share of expanded consumption in 1875,
-TABLE 4-THE LONG-TERM TREND IN THE STRUCTURE
-OF EXPANDED CONSUMPTION AND THE IMPLIED INCOME ELASTICITIES OF SEVERAL CONSUMPTION CAT'EGORIES (Percent)
-Distribution of
-expanded Long-term
-Consumption consumption ncome
-class c.
-1875 c.
-1995 elasticities
-Food 49 5 0.2
-Clothing 12 2 0.3
-Shelter 14 5 0.7
-Health care 1 9 1.6
-Education 1 5 1.6
-Other 6 7 1.1
-Leisure 18 67 1.4

 it accounts for two-thirds of expanded con- sumption in 1995.'
 The failure to include the value of volwork